yaash-34/Open-Source-Tasks-2023/README.md

 ## Sub Task 2:

 - Fork and clone the repo from the [Coding Club](https://github.com/Coding-Club-IITG/Open-Source-Tasks-2023) GitHub Account.
 In the repository there will be a folder sub2-1 go inside template hello world program with a name `hello.cpp`.
-In the existing template change `world` to (your name | your roll number) then push the changes and create a pull request with subject `subtask2-1/added-information`
+In the existing template change `world` to (your name | your roll number) then push the changes to your branch and create a pull request with subject `subtask2-1/added-information`

 - In the repository there will be a folder sub2-2.
 You can see there are three files `index.html`, `style.css`, `script.js` and a folder `images`.
 Here can download an extension `live server` if you are using `vs code` or just can open the file `index.html` on your browser to see the output.
 To see the task you have to navigate to `script.js` file.
 Now create an issue on the [main repo](https://github.com/Coding-Club-IITG/Open-Source-Tasks-2023) and descripe the issue as given inside `script.js` file.
 After doing the changes push it on your branch and make a pull request.
 While making the pull request link the issue you created earlier with your pull request and give the subject `subtask2-2/solved-issue`